lisovin/scalejs/scalejs-docs/src/documents/grid2.html.md

 });
 ```

-Whether you are using the default filtering, or using your ViewModel to filter, your [images-and-styles](./grid2.html#images-and-styles)
+Whether you are using the default filtering, or using your ViewModel to filter, your [images and styles](./grid2.html#images-and-styles)
 and the [result](./grid2.html#result) will be the same.

 <br>